tbrunsch/Hippodamus/README.md

 Hippodamus **does not** cover all use cases that can be tackled with the `CompletableFuture` API.
 Instead, it is optimized for the following use case:

-- There is a super task that can be split into sub tasks.
+- There is a supertask that can be split into subtasks.
-- The sub tasks can (partially) be executed in parallel.
+- The subtasks can (partially) be executed in parallel.
-- An exceptional termination of one tasks should result in an exceptional termination of the super task.
+- An exceptional termination of one tasks should result in an exceptional termination of the supertask.
-- There are no cyclic dependencies between the sub tasks.
+- There are no cyclic dependencies between the subtasks.

 You will gain even more benefit by using Hippodamus if at least one of the following applies:

 - You have sequential code that you want to parallelize.
-- The sub tasks depend on each other, i.e., some tasks must not be executed before some others have completed.
+- The subtasks depend on each other, i.e., some tasks must not be executed before some others have completed.
 The more complex these dependencies, the better.
-- Some sub tasks throw checked exceptions.
+- Some subtasks throw checked exceptions.
-- You want a comfortable exception handling mechanism.
+- You want a convenient exception handling mechanism.

 # Coordinators